Gamification of learning: Impact of gamification on different learning styles and neurodivergent learners

-Gamification is also proven to support neurodivergent learners, such as those with ADHD, autism, or dyslexia.
-Its effectiveness, however, depends largely on thoughtful and inclusive design.
+Gamification is proven to support neurodivergent learners, such as those with ADHD, autism, or dyslexia.
+Its effectiveness largely depends on thoughtful and inclusive design.
 When implemented appropriately, gamified instruction can increase motivation and focus in learners with ADHD by breaking content into short, goal-oriented tasks.
 For autistic learners, the structured format and immediate feedback help clarify expectations and reduce anxiety.
-Similarly, personalization features such as customizable avatars, adjustable pacing, and visual progress tracking enable learners with dyslexia or processing differences to engage at their own pace, reducing cognitive overload (Adistyana Pitaloka Kusmawati et al., 2024).
+Similarly, personalization features such as customizable avatars, adjustable pacing, and visual progress tracking enable learners with dyslexia or processing differences to engage at their own pace, reducing cognitive overload.
 Evidence from a 2025 study supports these benefits.
 Among 72 neurodiverse secondary students (aged 12–16) across three inclusive schools, task completion rates rose significantly from 63.2% to 87.4% following the introduction of a gamified hybrid learning model, a 24.2% increase.
 Additionally, average focus duration improved from 18.5 to 28.7 minutes, and self-reported learning confidence increased from 2.9 to 4.1 on a 5-point scale.
-These findings illustrate how well-designed gamification can create more inclusive and empowering educational environments for neurodivergent learners (Belhaj et al., 2025).

-However, poorly designed gamified environments may be counterproductive.
-Overstimulation from excessive visuals or sound may distract learners with sensory sensitivities.
-Additionally, competitive elements can trigger anxiety or frustration in learners with social-emotional challenges.
-Therefore, inclusive design is critical: when gamification is implemented with accessibility in mind, it can foster a learning environment where all students feel included, empowered, and supported in their learning journey.
+These findings illustrate how well-designed gamification can create more inclusive and empowering educational environments for neurodivergent learners.
+Poorly designed gamified environments may be counterproductive as overstimulation from excessive visuals or sound may distract learners with sensory sensitivities.
+Additionally, competitive elements can trigger anxiety or frustration in learners with social-emotional challenges, and therefore an inclusive design is critical.
+When gamification is implemented with accessibility in mind, it can foster a learning environment where all students feel included, empowered, and supported in their learning journey.